vmnit/amd_hip_tutorial/README.md

 ```
 Note: cmake flow is not updated for the above HIP programs.

-For more details, please refer README.md in src/hip directory.
+For more details, please refer `README.md` at location: `src/hip/README.md`

 # Using taskflow as submodule for parallel programming, so run following to initialize it
 ```